SAP-samples/abap-cheat-sheets/07_String_Processing.md

 <p align="right"><a href="#top">⬆️ back to top</a></p>

 ### Miscellaneous Classes for String Processing
-The following list (as also covered in the [Misc ABAP Classes cheat sheet](22_Misc_ABAP_Classes.md)) shows a selected set of classes that support string processing.
+As also covered in the [Misc ABAP Classes](22_Misc_ABAP_Classes.md) cheat sheet, the following list shows a selected set of classes that support string processing.

 - `CL_ABAP_CHAR_UTILITIES`: As previously mentioned, this class provides utilities for string processing, such as attributes that represent new lines and horizontal tabs.